csharrison/csharrison.github.io/_posts/2024-08-05-distributed-noise.markdown

     In the limiting case where the Gamma RVs are exponential, this yields the continous laplace distribution.
 Does the so-called Generalized Continous Laplace (GCL?) satisfy Pure DP?
-- There are a number of continous infinitely divisible distributions like like the Cauchy (see [Nissim et al. 2007](https://cs-people.bu.edu/ads22/pubs/NRS07/NRS07-full-draft-v1.pdf)) or Student's T distribution (see [Bun & Steinke 2019](https://proceedings.neurips.cc/paper_files/paper/2019/file/3ef815416f775098fe977004015c6193-Paper.pdf)) are used when scaling noise by _smooth sensitivity_ of the measurement rather than the global sensitivity[^5].
+- There are a number of continous infinitely divisible distributions like like the Cauchy (see [Nissim et al. 2007](https://cs-people.bu.edu/ads22/pubs/NRS07/NRS07-full-draft-v1.pdf)) or Student's T distribution (see [Bun & Steinke 2019](https://proceedings.neurips.cc/paper_files/paper/2019/file/3ef815416f775098fe977004015c6193-Paper.pdf)) are used when scaling noise by _smooth sensitivity_ of the measurement rather than the global sensitivity[^local].
 For an overview of this approach, see section 3.1 of [The Complexity of Differential Privacy](https://privacytools.seas.harvard.edu/files/complexityprivacy_1.pdf) by Vadhan.
 Given that smooth sensitivity is computed per _dataset_, it seems especially challenging to use in the distributed setting e.g. if no party can see the whole dataset!
-- Under cryptographic multi-party computation (MPC) protocols, it is possible for parties to jointly sample noise distributed according to a great many distributions, not necessarily only infinitely divisible ones.
+- Under cryptographic multi-party computation (MPC) protocols, it is possible for parties to jointly sample noise distributed according to more distributions than just infinitely divisible ones.
 The main tool this setting typically leverages is _interaction_ between the parties.
-    For the approaches outlined in this post, the parties can sample noise independently without any interaction (which is also possible in MPC protocols, to be clear).
+    For the approaches outlined in this post, the parties can sample noise independently without any interaction (which can also be a component MPC protocols, to be clear).
-    See e.g. [Keller et al 2023](https://eprint.iacr.org/2023/1594.pdf) for an example, which outlines MPC protocols for many of the distributions we explored here.
+    See e.g. [Keller et al 2023](https://eprint.iacr.org/2023/1594.pdf) for an example, which outlines protocols for many of the distributions we explored here.

+[^polya]: Note that the generalized negative binomial whose stopping time parameter is a real number
+    is often refered to as the Polya distribution, but in this post we just match what scipy does 😂.

-[^1]: I feel like I cite this paper every other post :D
+[^mironov]: I feel like I cite this paper every other post :D

-[^2]: I believe this is tight under pure DP, but it should be possible to show approximate / Renyi DP
+[^largebeta]: I believe this is tight under pure DP, but it should be possible to show approximate / Renyi DP
     since the distribution will approach the gaussian as $\beta \gg 1$.

-[^3]: Note that for $\beta = 1$ the bound we computed is exactly the same as the discrete laplace.
-That's a relief!

-[^4]: I thought those difference plots looked suspiciously close to the [binary entropy function](https://en.wikipedia.org/wiki/Binary_entropy_function), but they don't exactly line up and I couldn't find a plausible connection.
+[^sense]: I believe the statement is true for non-integer $\Delta > 0$, but I don't quite have a proof yet.

-[^5]: This is a similar approach to the one we explored in the [previous post]({% post_url 2024-07-20-bounding-local-sensitivity %}) on privately bounding local sensitivity.
+[^local]: This is a similar approach to the one we explored in the [previous post]({% post_url 2024-07-20-bounding-local-sensitivity %}) on privately bounding local sensitivity.